nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Use case resumes at step 2.

 * 3b.
-The phone parameter is specified and the given phone is of an incorrect format
+The parameter given is in an invalid format

-    * 3c1.
-ContaX shows an error message indicating that the given phone number is of invalid format.
+    * 1b1.
+ContaX shows an error message indicating that the given parameter is of invalid format.

     * Use case resumes at step 2.

+**Use case: List appointments**

+**MSS**

+1. User requests to list appointments
+2. ContaX shows a list of appointments

+**Extensions**

+* 1a.
+The list is empty

+  Use case ends.

+**Use case: Add an appointment**

+**MSS**

+1. User requests to add a appointment
+2. ContaX adds the appointment

+**Extensions**

-*  3c.
-The email parameter is specified and the given email is of an incorrect format
+* 1a.
+The command given is in an invalid format

-    * 3c1.
-ContaX shows an error message indicating that the given email is of invalid format.
+    * 1a1.
+ContaX shows an error message indicating that the given command is of invalid format.

-    * Use case resumes at step 2.
+    * Use case ends.

-*  3e.
-The tag parameter is specified and it is not followed by any tag name
+* 1b.
+The parameter given is in an invalid format

-    * 3e1.
-ContaX removes all the person's tags.
+    * 1b1.
+ContaX shows an error message indicating that the given parameter is of invalid format.

     * Use case ends.

 **Use case: Delete an appointment**